Health at work during pregnancy

-This might include temporarily changing your job to something more suitable.
+This should include temporarily changing your job if something more suitable is available.

-For example, if your job involves heavy lifting or handling dangerous chemicals, you employer might be able to move you to a desk-based job in the office.
+For example, if your job involves heavy lifting or handling dangerous chemicals, your employer might be able to move you to a desk-based job you can do in the office or at home.

 The terms of your contract should not change, for example your pay needs to be the same.

-If it’s not possible to remove the health and safety risk to you and your unborn baby, your employer might have to suspend you on full pay until the risk is removed or until your maternity leave starts.
+If it's not possible to remove the health and safety risk to you or your unborn baby, your employer must suspend you on full pay until the risk is removed or until your maternity leave starts.

 If you work through an agency